Frequently Asked Questions about the Environmental Education Grants Program

 - How are proposals evaluated?

-All proposals will be evaluated for eligibility and all eligible proposals will be reviewed using a 100 point scale by review panels.
+All proposals will be evaluated for eligibility and all eligible proposals will be reviewed using a 100-point scale by review panels.
 The ten Regional Offices will each establish a review panel in each respective region to review the eligible proposals sent to them under the EE Local Grant RFP.
-The panel will include reviewers knowledgeable in the field of environmental education and will be comprised of EPA staff and/or external peer reviewers approved by the EPA.
+The panel will include reviewers knowledgeable in the field of environmental education and relevant environmental and conservation fields.
+Each panel will be comprised of EPA staff and/or external peer reviewers approved by the EPA.
 Proposals will be reviewed and scored based on specific criteria established for each section of the proposal, and then will be ranked based on the reviewers' scores, and the scores and rankings will be provided to the EPA Regional Selection Official(s) for final funding decisions.
 More information can be found in Section V of the RFP.